burlachenkok/exploring-python3/python3-note.md

 ```
 This file demonstrated the memory segments and libraries mapped by a program.
 There is no explicit information about the size of mapped images/libraries.
 Each line corresponding at the beginning contains a pair of hyphen-separated numbers indicating the virtual address range (in hexadecimal format) at which the memory segment is mapped into the address space of the process (python interpreter).

 In Linux OS the OS concepts by design are tried to be represented as files.
 Dynamic (Shared) Libraries are also files.
-And you can obtain a list of all open files with the [lsof](https://linux.die.net/man/8/lsof) command:
+You can obtain a list of all open files with the [lsof](https://linux.die.net/man/8/lsof) command:
 ```bash
 lsof -p `pidof python`
 ```